lbolla/lbolla.info/content/blog/lisp-threading-example.md

     (print (get-acc))

-it can't get much simpler than that...
+It can't get much simpler than that...

    [1]: http://www.sbcl.org/